This post contains affiliate links and may earn commissions on recommended products. As an Amazon Associate, I earn from qualifying purchases.

 Make sure you let the milk cool completely before adding it to the powdered sugar.
 I recommend putting it into the refrigerator while the bread bakes and cools.

 This tea loaf keeps well at room temperature for about a week.
 I recommend wrapping it in plastic wrap or storing it in a resealable bag or cake container.
+Keeping it on the countertop will help keep it more moist than storing in the refrigerator.

 You can also slice the loaf and freeze the pieces individually to eat whenever the mood strikes.
 Thaw slices at room temp or pop frozen into the microwave for 20-30 seconds.